microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUser.md

 ### -CreationType
 Indicates whether the user account is a local account for a Microsoft Entra ID B2C tenant.
 Possible values are "LocalAccount" and null.
-When creating a local account, the property is required and you must set it to "LocalAccount".
+When we create a local account, the property is required and you must set it to "LocalAccount."
-When creating a work or school account, do not specify the property or set it to null.
+When creating a work or school account, don't specify the property or set it to null.

 ```yaml
 Type: String